socialplanning/opencore/opencore/nui/account/README.txt

     >>> str(view())
     '...Join OpenPlans...'

+NOTE: The test above will fail if the title of the site is not "OpenPlans".
+Need to change it to a better test.

 The template was rerendered with the error messages; to get the error dict directly, make the request asynchronous::